relic-se/Fruit_Jam_Pong/README-0-Getting-Started.md

 ## REPL

 You now have a working CircuitPython-powered Fruit Jam!
 But how do we talk to it?
 First of all, if you plug your device via HDMI into a display monitor, you should see a bunch of info and a prompt.
 This prompt is called "REPL".
-I won't get too deep into it, but this is basically where you can evaluate Python code in realtime ([more info](https://learn.adafruit.com/welcome-to-circuitpython/the-repl)).
+I won't get too deep into it, but this is basically where you can evaluate Python code in real-time ([more info](https://learn.adafruit.com/welcome-to-circuitpython/the-repl)).
 Heck, plug in a USB keyboard and start typing Python commands into it.
 If you're familiar with computers of yesteryear, it should remind you a little bit of a BASIC prompt.

 Moving on, typing out python commands directly into the device is fine, but I don't recommend it for larger workflows.
 Instead, I recommend downloading and installing a Python IDE that is compatible with CircuitPython's REPL for writing, testing, and saving code.
 I personally use a combination of [VS Code](https://learn.adafruit.com/using-the-circuitpython-extension-for-visual-studio-code/overview) and [Thonny](https://thonny.org/), but play around with it and find what works best for you.